Can You Marry Your First Cousin in Colorado?

 A recent study indicates that a child born to first cousins has a 4-7% chance of a birth defect, compared to 3-4% for other children.
 This was heralded as a reason why the concern over birth defects is overblown.
 But taking the average between both sets of numbers, the chance of a birth defect rises from 3.5% to 5.5% by marrying a first cousin.
 Still a small number, but that 2 point risk increase is a whopping 57% greater chance of a child with a birth defect – something most parents would rather avoid.

 Yes.
 While cousins are treated differently among the states, all states ban various forms of incestuous marriage.
 And no state allows marriages between ancestors/descendants or siblings – it’s only the uncle/aunt niece/nephew, and marriage between cousins, where state incest laws may differ.

 Moreover, most states criminalize sexual relations between such family members, even between consenting adults.
 In Colorado, for example, incest is a felony.
 C.R.S.
 18-6-301.

 How About Royalty Marrying Within the Family?

 Royal families have a long history of marrying other royalty to protect the royal bloodline or to cement foreign alliances.
-However there are a finite (and shrinking) number of royal houses, which necessarily meant marrying relatives (at least in the old days – now they marry us “commoners”).
-Usually the relatives were more distant than cousins, however.
+However there are a finite (and shrinking) number of royal houses, which necessarily meant marrying relatives (at least in the old days – now that they have no actual power, they marry us “commoners”).
+Usually the royal relatives they married were more distant than cousins, however.

 Historians believe that the Habsburgs, once the most powerful royal family in Europe with an empire ancient Rome would have envied, were weakened and ultimately made sterile by inbreeding.
 In the 184 years they ruled Spain, nine out of eleven marriages were incestuous.